Namfon1819/iotclass67/assignment01/01-install-server.md

 ## 10. Profile Configuration
 Fill in the following fields to set up your server profile:

-    ##Your name: Enter your full name.
+    *Your name : Enter your full name.

-    ##Your server name: Choose a name for your server.
+    *Your server name : Choose a name for your server.

-    ##Pick a username: Choose a username for your account.
+    *Pick a username : Choose a username for your account.

-    ##Choose a password: Create a secure password.
+    *Choose a password : Create a secure password.

-    ##Confirm your password: Re-enter your password to confirm.
+    *Confirm your password : Re-enter your password to confirm.

-Select: [ Done ]
+    *Select : [ Done ]

 ## 11. Upgrad to Ubunto Pro
 If prompted, select the option for upgrading to Ubuntu Pro.